haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 Geometric predicates are boolean functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.

 ![](https://docs.qgis.org/3.28/en/_images/selectbylocation.png)
+Using the figure above, we are looking for the green circles by spatially comparing them to the orange rectangle feature.
+Available geometric predicates are:

 - **Intersect**: Tests whether a geometry intersects another.
 Returns 1 (true) if the geometries spatially intersect (share any portion of space - overlap or touch) and 0 if they don’t.
 In the picture above, this will return circles 1, 2 and 3.

 - **Contain**: Returns 1 (true) if and only if no points of b lie in the exterior of a, and at least one point of the interior of b lies in the interior of a.
 In the picture, no circle is returned, but the rectangle would be if you would look for it the other way around, as it contains circle 1 completely.
 This is the opposite of _are within_.